Giesen/angelakwak.giesen.org/README.md

-## Notes to self on how to use git and Hugo.
+## Notes from Hans to Angela on how to use Git and Hugo.

 It is not complete but just a cheat sheet.

 ### Move to project directory